 An example of this is the Jose Peon Contreras Theater with its marble staircase and elegant design, in the traditional style of European theaters.
 September 15th 1892 marked the inauguration of the Government Palace, built on the north side of the Main Square.
 This building is Neoclassic in style and currently is home to several murals by the local artist Fernando Castro Pacheco.

 Considered one of the most important artists in Yucatan, his work portrays the life and history of the Maya from the Conquest to the Caste Wars.
 To the north of the square is the recently opened planetarium, situated inside the Olimpo Cultural Center of Merida; it boasts an auditorium and several exhibition rooms.

 Among the many others attractions is the traditional Montejo Avenue (Paseo de Montejo), an elegant thoroughfare and site of the magnificent Italian Renaissance architecture of the Canton Palace.
 This splendid building is now the Museum of Anthropology and History.
 Also along this avenue the imposing Monument to the Nation has become yet another of Merida’s icons, telling the history of Yucatan and Mexico in its sculptured stone.

-Of the many parks, fountains and gardens that grace the city, one of the most notable is Centennial Park, which opened its gates in 1910 as part of the celebrations marking Hundred Years of Independence.
-It has an artificial lake, open-air theater, zoo and children’s area among other attractions.
+Of the many parks, fountains and gardens that grace the city, one of the most notable is Centennial Park, which opened its gates in 1910 as part of the celebrations marking one hundred years of independence.
+It has an artificial lake, open-air theater, zoo and children’s area, among other attractions.

 In addition to the parks, another of the White City’s treasures is the bullring.
-Bullfighting fans will fully appreciate the art in the Plaza de Toros, although many other kinds of event are also held her.
-And as if that weren’t enough, the city has countless museums dedicated to anthropology, archaeology, antiques and popular art, proving once again that this really is the cultural heart of Yucatan.
+Bullfighting fans will fully appreciate the art in the Plaza de Toros, although many other kinds of events are also held here.
+If that weren’t enough, the city has countless museums dedicated to anthropology, archaeology, antiques and popular art, proving once again that this really is the cultural heart of Yucatan.